B3rse/qparse/README.md

 # *QPARSE* -
 ---

 **QPARSE** is a Python program (Python v.
-2.7) that allows to search for *exact* or *degenerate* putative patterns associated with the formation of four-stranded non-canonical nucleic-acids structures (quadruplex or PQS) and paired-quadruplex structures [[1](#references), [2](#references)].
+2.7) that allows to search for *exact* or *degenerate* putative patterns associated with the formation of four-stranded non-canonical nucleic-acids structures (quadruplex or PQS) and paired or multiple-quadruplex structures (MPQS) [[1](#references), [2](#references)].

 The tool can also assess the symmetrical properties of the linking loops to evaluate the potential of the longer loops (>= 6 bp) to form hairpins that stabilize the overall structure [[2](#references), [3](#references)].

 QPARSE exploits an exhaustive graphs-based algorithm that allows to model all the possible PQS patterns considering all the combinations of islands that are detected based on the specified parameters.

 ### Features:

-  - The tool can detect both *exact* or *degenerate* islands (i.e. islands containing any desired combination of bases and gaps).
+  - The tool can detect both *exact* or *degenerate* islands (i.e. islands containing any desired combination of bases and *bulges*, and *mismatched* islands).
-  - The tool can detect longer PQS with more than four consecutive islands that can potentially form paired-quadruplexes.
+  - The tool can detect longer PQS with more than four consecutive islands that can potentially form paired or multiple-quadruplexes.
   - The tool is exhaustive in the search and all the possible combinations of the detected islands are considered.
   - The tool can assess the symmetrical properties (mirror, palindromic or a combination of both) of the linking loops to evaluate the potential formation of hairpin structures that stabilize longer loops (>= 6 bp).
-It is also possible to use a custom matrix for the calculation of the optimal alignment.
+It is also possible to use a custom matrix for the calculation of the optimal self-alignment.
   - The search is not limited to G or C but can be extended to any other base.
   - A parser is provided to refine the raw output and convert it into a tsv or gff format.
 The parser also allows the visualization of the symmetrical properties of the loops in a blast-like format.

 ## **Contacts**
 Michele Berselli, <berselli.michele@gmail.com>

 Feel free to contact me for any inquiry, unexpected behaviour or support for your analyses.

 ## **QPARSE_x.x.py**
 ### Requirements
 QPARSE requires Python (version 2.7) and the numpy library.

 To install numpy under unix environment (linux, osx):

 	sudo pip install numpy